 “John Baldessari has worked in the gap between paintings and camera images for the last 45 years,” Knight wrote, noting that “his marvelous rummaging around in that fissure” demonstrated that the gap was fertile territory and “often a strange and funny place to be.”

 Baldessari was among the earliest artists to engage with image culture and the onslaught of mass media, said Lisa Wainwright, professor of art history, theory and criticism at the School of the Art Institute of Chicago.
 He pushed the notion that “the idea that generates the work is the key to the work, not the craft” and that art and art schools were “the last bastions of democratic thinking.”

 JOHN BALDESSARI’S OBJECTS ARE interesting.
 It’s unimportant that they are lightweight—texts, photographs, films, and video.

 It is with immense sadness that I write to let you know of the death of the intelligent, loving and incomparable

 The loss to his family, his fellow artists, his studio staff, friends and devoted former students is beyond measure.

-photos: CCCS Courtesy Creative Common Sense
+all photographs: CCCS Courtesy Creative Common Sense